-Both methods are available for students and parents/carers respectively in SEQTA Learn and SEQTA Engage.
+Both methods are available for students and families, respectively, in SEQTA Learn and SEQTA Engage.

-Other forms of reporting involve parents/carers receiving information via:
+Other forms of reporting involve families receiving information via:

-- notes written in a student's diary - phone calls, emailing or direct messages and - student Progress Interviews conducted during Term 1, Term 2 and Term 3.
+- notes written in a student's diary

+- phone calls, email or direct messages and

+- student Progress Interviews conducted during Term 1, Term 2 and Term 3.